Putting GE's Horrible 3-Week Run Into Perspective (NYSE:GE)

 Incredibly, three of those single-day 5 percent losses have come in the past two weeks, including an 8.7-percent sell-off Oct.
 30. In the past month, GE has had nine days of at least 3 percent single-day losses but not a single day of more than a 2.5-percent gain.

-Another remarkablenumber that demonstrates just how historically bad GE’s year has been is the fact that 11 out of the stock’s 12 worst single-day losses of the past five years have occurred in the past 12 months.
+Another remarkable number that demonstrates just how historically bad GE’s year has been is the fact that 11 out of the stock’s 12 worst single-day losses of the past five years have occurred in the past 12 months.

 Even with the stock’s huge Friday loss, the week ending Nov.
 9 was not among GE’s worst weeks of the year.
 GE finished the week down 7.5-percent for the fifth time this year.
 GE has had three weeks of at least double-digit losses in the past year compared to only one week of double-digit gains.
 The stock’s worst week of the year was a 17.7 percent drop last week following a 10.0 percent drop the week before.
 That’s right, three of GE’s five worst weeks of the year have been the last three weeks.